Advisor: Thomas Kidd

 “The Past Judging the Present: Joseph Milner's Evangelical Critique of Eighteenth-Century Britain.”
 CRUX 49, no. 2 (Summer 2013): 22-30.

-Review essay of In Search of Ancient Roots: The Christian Past and the Evangelical Identity Crisis by Kenneth Stewart.
-Fides et Historia, forthcoming.
+“Recovering the Ancient Roots of Evangelical Protestantism,” Review essay of In Search of Ancient Roots: The Christian Past and the Evangelical Identity Crisis by Kenneth Stewart.
+Fides et Historia 50, no. 2 (Summer-Fall 2018): 144-150.

 Review of The Origins of American Religious Nationalism by Sam Haselby.
 Journal of Religious History 40, no. 4 (December 2016): 619-20.